Ambassadors for Christ (TN) - Nov 20-22, 2025 | Status: Drops Only | 4:27 PM Central

 • Highlighted photocopy of the original source text, including added words (for Interps only).

-2/ Correct or Celebrate: If your script is returned for corrections, complete any requirements and resend within 24 hours.
-Scripts must be fully approved (with no corrections needed) no later than MONDAY, NOVEMBER 14th at 9:00 PM CST.
+You will receive a confirmation email once your script has been received with either an approval (YAY!) or requests for corrections.
+If your script is returned for corrections, complete any requirements and resend within 24 hours.
+Scripts must be fully approved (with no corrections needed) no later than WEDNESDAY, NOVEMBER 12th at 6:00 PM CST.
 Otherwise, it is time to celebrate your approval!

 Ambassadors for Christ Speech & Debate Club